Transfer students highlighted Oct. 21-25

 Donley is pursuing a degree in kinesiology and is a transfer coach, a point of contact for applicants who can assist students with general questions.

 "Transfer students often comprise a significant portion of our student bodies, yet they frequently navigate invisible barriers in their educational journeys.
-National Transfer Student Week serves multiple crucial purposes: it showcases the diverse experiences and valuable perspectives transfer students bring to our campus communities; it helps transfer students feel seen and connects them with essential resources; and it brings transfer challenges to the forefront, sparking important campus conversations about how we can enhance our programs and policies to better support this vital student population," Emily Kittrell, assistant director, NISTS, said.
+National Transfer Student Week serves multiple crucial purposes: it showcases the diverse experiences and valuable perspectives transfer students bring to our campus communities; it helps transfer students feel seen and connects them with essential resources; and it brings transfer challenges to the forefront, sparking important campus conversations about how we can enhance our programs and policies to better support this vital student population," Emily Kittrell, assistant director of NISTS, said.
 "By shining a light on transfer students and their stories, we not only celebrate the many valid pathways to reaching educational goals but also reinforce our commitment to creating more inclusive and effective educational environments for all."

 Naidoo said that business and nursing degrees are the most sought-after degrees for transfer students.